JGCRI/emissions_mip/docs/Emissions-MIP_Guide_Part1.md

 python -m e3sm_to_cmip -v [3Dvar1, 3Dvar2, 3Dvar3] -u /qfs/people/[USER]/e3sm_to_cmip/[e3sm_user_config_picontrol.json or cesm_user_config_draft.json] -i /qfs/people/[USER]/e3sm_to_cmip_test/[regrid_timeseries or native_add_bounds] -o /qfs/people/[USER]/e3sm_to_cmip/e3sm_to_cmip/CMIP6 -t /qfs/people/[USER]/e3sm_to_cmip/cmip6-cmor-tables/Tables -H /qfs/people/[USER]/e3sm_to_cmip/e3sm_to_cmip/e3sm_to_cmip/cmor_handlers
 ```
 - Again, the final CMORized output files will be in the CMIP6 directory.
+To avoid potential errors, delete the contents of the native_grid and native_add_bounds folders in between experiment runs.
+Sometimes it can help to run 3D variables separately.
+- Finally, copy the CMORized files to the appropriate model directory for use by ESMValTool.

 ## Setting up and running ESMValTool
 ESMValTool is a climate model diagnostics and evaluation package.
 We use it to extract timeseries data for each climate model.
 Visit the [GitHub page](https://github.com/ESMValGroup/ESMValTool) for detailed documentation.
 It is highly recommended to view the [tutorial](https://esmvalgroup.github.io/ESMValTool_Tutorial/) alongside the following instructions.